Bethany Dams Improvement Project

 - Bethany Reservoir State Recreation area is open to the public.
 For more information, visit the CA Parks website.

-- During the project, DWR will be operating construction equipment and transporting materials to the site.
-Some localized noise and increased activity may be expected.
+- As part of on-going maintenance and other improvements, DWR may be operating construction equipment and transporting materials to the site.
+Some localized noise and increased activity may be expected at times.